 More information about D-IAS activities can be found on our website .

 Appointment to the position will be in accordance with the salary agreement between the Ministry of Finance and the Danish Confederation of Professional Associations.

 Research will be predominant in this position.

 Applications must be submitted electronically using the link below.
 Uploaded files must be in Adobe PDF (unlocked) or Word format.
-Each field can only contain a single file of max.
+Each single file should be max.
 10 Mb

 - A detailed curriculum vitae